ken3stokes/BAI2Demo/README.md

 💼 Showcase the BAI2 paradigm to stakeholders embarking on their maiden voyage into this domain.

 ## 📜 License
-🚫 This toolkit is a beacon for demonstration, devoid of real financial intricacies.
+🚫 This toolkit is a beacon for demonstration purposes only, devoid of real financial intricacies.
 Tread cautiously and ensure the sanctity of real BAI2 files, safeguarding them in secure sanctuaries that benefit production ambiances.

 ## 📞 Contact
 📧 Prompt Maestro - github@kenestokes.me